patbec/homeserver-startpage/README.md

 ### Treafik

-A sample config to provide HTTPS connection for the services.
+A sample config to provide a HTTPS connection for the services.

 ```
 version: '3.9'